CLI Reference

 Troubleshooting

-You ran install-deps from the package source, not your consumer project.
-Switch into your app directory (e.g. apps/web) and run the command from there.
+You ran install-deps from inside the @saastro/forms package source instead of your own project.
+Switch to your project root (the directory where your package.json lives) and run the command from there.

 ”No components.json found”